-Biologist, 27 years experience in ecology in all its aspects, Sjef has worked for the Foundation for Applied Landscape Ecology in Nijmegen, for the Research Institute for Forestry and Landscape (De Dorschkamp) as well as for the Nature Conservation Council.
+Biologist, 37 years experience in ecology in all its aspects, Sjef has worked for the Foundation for Applied Landscape Ecology in Nijmegen, for the Research Institute for Forestry and Landscape (De Dorschkamp) as well as for the Nature Conservation Council.
 He has also held a senior position at the Information and Knowledge Centre for Nature management.
 He was co-founder and co-director of Vista Landscape and Urban design in Amsterdam.
-In 2006 he started ‘Planecologie’.
+In 2006 he started ‘Planecologie’ or 'Plan ecology'

 Environmental Impact Assessment Commission (MER or EIA),

-Quality teams of two river projects: IJsselpoort and Varik-Heesselt
+Quality teams of three river projects: IJsselpoort, Varik-Heesselt and Noordelijke Maasvallei

 Technical Advisory Committee (TAC) Amsterdam